ozanMSFT/pytorch-wiki/Developer-FAQ.md

 Each PR takes costly machine and developer time.
 "Small" PRs that may correct a spelling error or making a tiny grammar change are simply not worth the cost.

+### I have a new function or feature I'd like to add to PyTorch, should it be in "PyTorch Core" or a library like torchvision?

+First, thanks for wanting to add new functionality to PyTorch!

+Typically a new function or feature requires an issue for discussion, followed by a consensus that the function/feature will be accepted into PyTorch Core.
+Good candidates for acceptance have one or more of the following properties:

+- further a current PyTorch UX or functionality goal
+- are derived from frequently used and established research that's been vetted for 2+ years
+- add necessary functionality to support research that does not conflict with PyTorch's UX

+Many function/feature proposals are interesting and derived from compelling research but lack vetting from the community.
+These ideas are best implemented in PyTorch-compatible libraries to incubate.
+Numerous functions or features related to a specific research area are also probably best implemented in a library.
+There is a reason, for example, that torchvision is not part of PyTorch Core.

 ## UX

 ### How does out= work in PyTorch?